Want the perfect workout program?Take Quiz

 Specialized training certifications and classes are surging in popularity as well, think kettlebell and steel mace workshops; On a broader scale, think specialized sports training education.

 Personal trainers and coaches are held much more accountable these days, and that is thanks to an improvement and increase in physical education offerings, which in turn drives more education.
-So you can expect to see more certifications available and more personal trainers paying up for them.
+So you can expect to see more personal trainer certifications available for all types of specialized purposes.

 As we mentioned in trend number 4, live streaming and on-demand, many personal trainers will be expanding their business online - using live platforms and selling on-demand content.
 Tons of personal trainers are becoming influencers too.
 These personal trainers are reaching more people and sharing their knowledge and techniques.
 With more eyes, they will have more options to monetize.
 Fitness professionals will be sure to capitalize on all this now and the future.
 And they should, they spent a shit ton of time and energy learning this EDUCATION.